Smooth Wales

-Smooth Wales is an Independent Local Radio station broadcasting to the Cardiff area of South Wales and to the Wrexham area of North Wales, as well as parts of Cheshire in England.
+Smooth Wales is an Independent Local Radio station broadcasting from Cardiff for South Wales and North Wales, as well as parts of Cheshire in England.
 All programming content is now shared to both areas.
-It is the only AM station in the Smooth radio network to have its own content, a local four-hour weekday show, as all other Smooth AM stations, as added to the network in 2014, carry the London network FM content, opting out only for local news and advertising breaks.
+There are no longer any stations within the Smooth radio network broadcasting on AM, the last ever remaining one in North Wales and Cheshire closed at 1:00PM on Friday 28th February 2025.
+In later years, it was the only former regional Smooth AM station to have its own content, a local four-hour weekday show, as all other Smooth AM stations, as added to the network in 2014, carried the London network FM content, opting out only for local news and advertising breaks.
 The local show on Smooth Wales was carried over from the station's previous incarnation as Gold.

 History

 Prior to 1999

-The two stations now broadcasting as Smooth in Wales were originally the AM frequencies of separate ILR stations in North and South Wales.
+The two stations which latterly broadcast as Smooth in Wales were originally the AM frequencies of separate ILR stations in North and South Wales, although the former CBC/Red Dragon AM frequency has now been switched off.
 CBC launched to Cardiff in April 1980, and Marcher Sound broadcast to Wrexham and Deeside from September 1983.
 Both launched with FM and AM transmission.
 Initially, each station broadcast its own local programmes on both frequencies but, later, following the lead of Capital Radio in London and others, split their transmissions: CBC, which became Red Dragon in 1985, split off its AM frequencies as Touch Radio in 1990, and at around the same time Marcher Sound's AM franchise became Marcher Gold.
 The stations continued to exist as separate entities throughout this era.